Javascript is not enabled.

 Medicare covers all 50 states and the District of Columbia as well as U.S. territories American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands.

 If you qualify, the foreign hospital may file a claim with Medicare, but it’s not required to do so.
 In that case, you may need to submit an itemized bill to Medicare.
-If you receive care on a cruise ship within six hours of a U.S. port, that doctor usually submits the Medicare claim.
+If you receive care on a cruise ship within six hours of a U.S. port, the attending doctor usually submits the Medicare claim.

 Do Medicare supplement policies cover foreign travel?